ChevrollierG/purchasing_intention_data_analysis/README.md

 ### Conclusion

 After going through many models and trying different combinations of hyperparmeters and features, the best model was Boosting.
 We obtained an accuracy of 90.27%.
-Many models had significantly good performances too like other kinds of trees, Neural Networks or even Logistic Regression.
+Other models had significantly close performances like other kinds of trees, Neural Networks or even Logistic Regression.

 #### To launch the API, you need to :